internetarchive/rclone/backend/vault/NOTES.md

 # Notes

-## Ideas
+## Ideas and Todos

 * [ ] maybe switch to manual api client only, again
 * [ ] we would need, some limit currently in place (like 50K files per dir, that are fetched)
 * [ ] have more unit and integration test (maybe snapshot testing w/ golden file)
 * [ ] have mount write work
-* [ ] custom command, vault specific things, like fixity, geolocation, "dashboard", etc.
+* [ ] custom command, vault specific things, like fixity, geolocation, "dashboard", metadata upload, ...

 ## Overview